Favourite Sydney Boat Dive Sites

 Dee Why Wide

-A magnificent offshore dive site has with many great long swim through’s, big wall’s covered in many colourful sponges and hard corals.
-Divers will encounter Eastern Blue Devil fish, Giant Cuttlefish, Port Jackson and Wobbygong sharks in the many long swim through which your dive guide will guide you through, a dive torch is necessary diving this Sydney dive site Dee Why Wide.
+A magnificent offshore dive site has with many great long swim throughs, big walls covered in many colourful sponges and hard corals.
+Divers will encounter Eastern Blue Devil fish, Giant Cuttlefish, Port Jackson and Wobbegong sharks in the many long swim through which your dive guide will guide you through, a dive torch is necessary diving Dee Why Wide.
 Scuba divers will need to hold a minimum advanced certificate to dive this extensive dive site and we suggest diving on nitrox to extend your bottom time as your average dive depth would generally be 26m but divers can reach over 30m.
 One of the few Sydney dives that the friendly Giant Cuttlefish will occasionally interact with our diving parties.
 Take in the beautiful surroundings whilst you enjoy a beautiful day out with Sydney’s best boat dive charter scuba diving crew.

 Quick Facts on our Dee Why Wide Boat Dive